wanderingstan/dewiktionary/README.md

-# German Wiktionary Extraction to SQL and CSV
+# German Wiktionary Extraction to Sqlite and CSV

 Generate useful csv files and a sqlite database from German Wiktionary.